 Page last modified

-Our review platform utilizes our special SmartScore™ method to analyze all the services in the EHS Software category to help you pick the best possible app.
-It evaluates the following factors: core modules, collaboration capabilities, custom elements, integration, how easy a software is to use and learn, help & support, how secure a software is, support for smartphones and tablets, scores in other media.
-At the moment, Pro-Sapien HSEQ Innovate is the leader in this category and is recommended by our experts.
-Following detailed examination it received the best results among its competitors and we strongly suggest that you consider it as one of the options for your business.
+FinancesOnline uses our innovative SmartScore™ method to analyze all the solutions in the EHS Software category in orded to help you pick the best possible app.
+It takes into consideration the following factors: core components, collaboration capabilities, customization, integration, ease of use, customer support, how secure a software is, support for smartphones and tablets, media rating.
+Currently, Intelex is the leader in this category and our experts are really satisfied with it.
+After thorough research and analysis it had the best results among its competitors and we strongly suggest that you include it as one of the solutions for your business.

-A look at total user satisfaction with the solution in the EHS Software category evaluated with our unique algorythm that collects customer reviews, comments and opinions across a wide range of social media platforms in order to help you make an educated investment choice.
+A summary of general user satisfaction with the services in our EHS Software category based on our unique algorythm that collects customer reviews, comments and opinions across a wide set of social media platforms to help you make an informed purchase choice.

 Each vendor in the EHS Software category will provide a different group of pricing plans for its service and every plan will include a unique set of tools.
 Below we list the overal pricing for the most affordable plan offered for each service.
 Keep in mind that advanced features may have an extra cost.